-There are two primary applications for vibration collars and they’re very distinct anti barking and communicate with dogs who are deaf.
+There are two primary applications for vibration collars and they’re very distinct anti barking and communicate with deaf dogs.

-Any purpose is acceptable but it’s important to select only one purpose for the dog collar that vibrates.
-If you attempt to make use of it for two and you send confused messages for your pet.
+Any purpose is acceptable but it’s important to select only one purpose for the collar.

 Is this method suitable for puppies?